-- 1.9.1 To maintain a high standard of long day care as recognised by the Australian Childrens' Education and Care Quality Authority . - 1.9.2 To recognise the special limitations placed on workers employed in the organisation who must adhere to stringent working rosters in terms of flexible working arrangements. - 1.9.3 To minimise the cost impact that the terms of this agreement may have on the government and existing clients. - 1.9.4 The parties are committed to the skills development of permanent employees so that excellence may be achieved. - 1.9.5 To maintain a high standard of service of Baringa through a commitment to excellence and by attracting and retaining qualified and experienced staff. - 1.9.6 The parties are committed to achieving the highest quality early childhood education standards possible.
-In order that this is achieved all permanent Baringa employees will participate in the process of achieving and maintaining ACECQ Standards Accreditation. - 1.9.7 The parties acknowledge that the early childhood educators have historically been undervalued for the essential and skilled work that is performed in the sector, and that these undervaluations have largely been due to the gendered nature of their work. - 1.9.8 Baringa recognises and values the important contribution educators make to the early lives of children and supports this application to ensure educators receive equal pay for the work that they do.
-Baringa also acknowledges the central role of educators as advocates for their sector and their work in this application.
+- 1.9.1 To maintain a high standard of long day care as recognised by the Australian Childrens' Education and Care Quality Authority . - 1.9.2 To recognise the special limitations placed on workers employed in the centre organisation who must adhere to stringent working rosters in terms of flexible working arrangements. - 1.9.3 To minimise the cost impact that the terms of this agreement may have on the government and existing clients. - 1.9.4 The parties are committed to the skills development of permanent employees so that excellence may be achieved. - 1.9.5 To maintain a high standard of service of the Baringa Child Care Centre through a commitment to excellence and by attracting and retaining qualified and experienced staff. - 1.9.6 The parties are committed to achieving the highest quality-child care and early childhood educational standards possible.
+In order that this is achieved all permanent Baringa Child Care Centre employees will participate in the process of achieving and maintaining ACECQ Standards Accreditation. - 1.9.7 The parties to this Agreement acknowledge that an Application for an Equal Remuneration Order the Big Steps Pay Case has been made to rectify historical undervaluation of educations working in Early Childhood Education and Care. - 1.9.81.9.7 The parties acknowledge that the early childhood educators have historically been undervalueds for the essential and skilled work that is performed in the sector, and that theise undervaluations haves largely been due to the gendered nature of their work. - 1.9.91.9.8 Baringa Child Care Inc. recognises and values the important contribution educators make to the early lives of children and supports this application to ensure educators receive equal pay for the work that they do.
+Baringa Child Care also acknowledges the central role of educators as advocates for their sector and their work in this application.
+Baringa Child Care Inc. will work with United Voice to facilitate educators to participate in the case as well as any other assistance as agreed.